 I have a split life right now.
-Part of the time I'm focused on my new paperback Happier at Home (about how to be happier at home), and part of the time I'm focused on writing the forthcoming Before and After (about habit-formation).
+Part of the time I'm focused on my new paperback Happier at Home (about how to be happier at home), and part of the time I'm focused on writing the forthcoming Better Than Before (about habit-formation).

 Of all of them, perhaps my favorite strategy to study is the Strategy of Loophole-Spotting -- because the loopholes are so funny.

 When we're trying to form and keep habits, we often search -- even unconsciously -- for loopholes.
 We look for justifications that will excuse us from keeping this particular habit in this particular situation.
 However, if we recognize this behavior, if we can catch ourselves in the act of loophole-seeking, we can perhaps avoid employing the loophole, and improve our chances of keeping the habit.